 - Pretzels that could be decorated like bunnies

 If you don’t think your cat or dog would be able to enjoy an Easter egg hunt without chewing the plastic eggs, then why not create a puzzle box game, instead?
 All you need is a few empty boxes and a few of their favourite treats.

 Get the kids to set up the boxes in the living room and then let your cat or dog explore their puzzle.
 It can be quite funny to watch them trying to figure out how to flip the boxes and reveal their treats.

 Easter day out

-If you’ve got older children that wouldn’t enjoy the fun and games then you could just pop out for the day, dog in tow.
-Whether it be a beach, an adventure in a town, exploring a city, or simply to the local park, whatever it may be your family and dog will love it.
+If you’ve got older children that wouldn’t enjoy the fun and games then you could just pop out for the day, depending on your local restrictions and if it would be safe to do so.
+Whether it be a beach, an adventure in a town, exploring the city, or simply to the local park, whatever it may be your family and dog will love it.